 One of the most common solutions to help bullied children, it appears, is to have them learn a martial art.
 It does do this of course—and it may not normally be considered as an approach to this problem—but my view is that it helps to ‘fix’ the bullies too.

 I give bullied children the option to invite their antagonist/s to come along to class, although I completely understand it is unlikely—even if the offer was accepted—that they would want to see those people in the space where they are learning skills and strategies with which to address the issue.
 Nonetheless, I still encourage it.
 It gives a bullied child great confidence to assist a former enemy with learning a tricky technique.
-During such a process, it’s possible for a bully to become the friend of their former victim, who is fully aware of what it feels like to be helpless.
+During such a process, it’s possible for a bully to become the friend of their erstwhile victim, who is fully aware of what it feels like to be helpless.
 The whole process empowers them both.

 It is, of course, not the complete answer to solving the problem of bullying, but it is a healthy option.